By MICK ROBERTS ©.

 A year after the Corrimal Family Hotel was licensed on the corner of Railway Street and Princes Highway by Lancelot Riddle on January 14 1901 a deputation of 50 women waited on the NSW Government to persuade the Treasurer to introduce a clause in the Licensing Act prohibiting the employment of barmaids in hotels.

-One suggestion was that no women under the age of 31 should be pouring the frothy delight.
-A suggestion, The Australian Brewers Journal commented, would do away altogether with “our fair bar tenders, as no bar-lady would ever own up to being 31″.
+One suggestion was that no women under the age of 31 should be pouring beer.
+A proposal, The Australian Brewers Journal commented, would do away altogether with “our fair bar tenders, as no bar-lady would ever own up to being 31″.

-Thankfully for barmaid Connie Gumby and her many satisfied customers the proposal was never adopted, and barmaids continued to serve-up beer in NSW’s pubs.
+Thankfully for barmaid Connie Gumley and her many customers the proposal was never adopted, and barmaids continued to serve-up beer in the state’s pubs.

 Connie began her long career in hospitality at a time when the Strand Theatre – which almost sat in the pub’s backyard – was screening Come September starring Rock Hudson, and The Guns of Navorone with Gregory Peck.